 Original Spears Carried in The Wizard of Oz

 Two original spears carried by the Winkie guards (the uniformed larger troops that assisted the flying monkeys in guarding the Wicked Witch of the West's castle) in The Wizard of Oz movie were once brought into a Roadshow taping.
 Appraiser Kathleen Guzman valued these 1930s movie props at $30,000.
-Movie memorabilia with ties to famous figures and major motion pictures, like these amazing swords, delight the show's appraisers when they occasionally turn up.
+Movie memorabilia with ties to famous figures and significant motion pictures, like these fantastic swords, delight the show's appraisers when they occasionally turn up.